Timothy B. Krebs

 Biography:

-Professor Timothy Krebs teaches courses in American politics with a specialization in urban politics, public policy, and campaigns and elections.
-His research focuses on urban elections and campaigns and urban policy.
-In addition to teaching and research, Professor Krebs serves as department chair.
-Prior to UNM, he taught at The University of North Carolina at Greensboro and Illinois Wesleyan University.
+Professor Timothy Krebs teaches courses in American politics with a specialization in urban politics, public policy, state politics, and campaigns and elections.
+His research focuses on elections and campaigns, institutions, and public policy at the local and state levels.
+He was Department Chair at the University of New Mexico (UNM) from 2016-2023.
+He is currently a Visiting Academic Researcher at the Center for the Study of Los Angeles at Loyola Marymount University.

 Research Interests: